AdrianBotana/JavaScript-language-analyzer/README.md

-# Analizador-PDL
+# Language processor
-Analizador del lenguaje Javascript

-Para la ejecucion poner:

-python sintactico_semantico.py codigo.js
+Lexicon, syntactic and semantic analyzer of the Javascript programming language